The Best Gifts for Music Producers 2023

 Audio Issues Training

 - EQ Strategies – The Ultimate Guide to EQ gives you an overview over the frequency spectrum so you can find all those annoying frequencies that are making your mixes boomy, boxy, muddy or harsh.
+It also includes the Audio Issues EQ plug-in as a free bonus.

 What’s On Your Wish List?

-Finally, I wanted to know what’s on your wish list?
-What audio related stuff have you been eyeing lately?
+Finally, I wanted to know what’s on your wish list.
+What audio-related stuff have you been eyeing lately?

 Buyer's Guides, Home Studio